ReallyUsefulModels/.github/profile/README.md

 👩‍💻 Useful resources - The PyPI repository for ASDM can be found here: (https://pypi.org/project/asdm/).
 Here you will also find the ASDM setup guide.<br />

 🧙 What's Coming Next?
-The first Python SD models are now available with more to follow.
-Watch this space
+The first Python SD models are now available, with more to follow.
+Watch this space.
+If you want to give feedback, please do.
+The best way is to lodge an issue on a repository explaining the problem and we will do our best to try and address it.